kali-linex/linex/Documentation/process/howto.rst

 -------------------

-Along with breaking up your patches, it is very important for you to let the Linux community know why they should add this change.
+Along with breaking up your patches, it is very important for you to let the Linex community know why they should add this change.
 New features must be justified as being needed and useful.